AlexLitvino/hillel_2025_04_backend/HW/hw14/README.md

 """
+Questions to ORM
+1. Should be table creation in code, make manually or by sql script?
-1. Why not add create to constructor?
+2. Why not add create to constructor?
-2. Should delete raise exception if no such id
+3. Should delete raise exception if no such id
-3. How to implement filter with >,<,like etc
+4. How to implement filter with >,<,like etc
-4. What if several items will be returned in get?
+5. What if several items will be returned in get?
 We use only first
-5. Order has price > 0, and OrderItem has order_id not null.
+6. Order has price > 0, and OrderItem has order_id not null.
 What should be created first?
+7. How to process several tables in code (JOINs, sub-queries)?
 """